codeonlyjs/website/content/guide/apiRouter.md

 ### cancelLeave {#RouteHandler#cancelLeave}

-Notifies that a route that could have been left was cancelled
+Notifies that a route that may have been left was cancelled.

 ```ts